stonepros/stone/doc/dev/logs.rst

  Debug logs
 ============

-The main debugging tool for Ceph is the dout and derr logging functions.
+The main debugging tool for Stone is the dout and derr logging functions.
 Collectively, these are referred to as "dout logging."

 Dout has several log faculties, which can be set at various log